 - 3 clementines, peeled

-- 1 scoop vanilla brown rice protein powder (optional)
+- 1 scoop vanilla protein powder (25 grams)

-- Blend all ingredients in a high powered blender and serve immediately.
+- Add all ingredients to a high powered blender.

 - Blend until smooth and creamy.
 Taste and add any additional milk or ice, as desired.
 Serve immediately.